CEN3031-Group-4/HotSpotApp/README.md

+## Group 4 Workflow
+Our Workflow will include creating a branch for the feature being edited git branch <branch-name>
+git checkout <branch-name>

+Once work is completed the Scrum Master will evaluate the branch and accept the merge.

+## Project Notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project contains an example project board meant to showcase how one can be used.
 The issues posted to it are not real issues.